-Growing Water Smart is a joint project between the Lincoln Institute and the Sonoran Institute featuring workshops that introduce communities to the full range of collaboration, communication, public engagement, planning, and policy implementation tools to realize their watershed health and community resiliency goals.
+Growing Water Smart is a joint program between the Lincoln Institute and the Sonoran Institute, and the partnership has expanded to include numerous other contributors like Utah State University’s Center for Water Efficient Landscaping (CWELL) delivering workshops that introduce communities to the full range of collaboration, communication, public engagement, planning, and policy implementation tools to realize their watershed health and community resiliency goals.
 Through Growing Water Smart, communities learn to better integrate land use and water planning.

 Watch the Growing Water Smart video to learn more about the program and participant experiences.

-The workshop takes community teams, ideally made up of five to seven individuals, through structured sessions with goal-oriented collaborative action planning.
-Growing Water Smart offers an opportunity to learn from peers and experts about the challenges and opportunities of achieving a secure water future.
+The workshop brings key community staff and decision-makers on water and land use planning together and takes teams through facilitated discussions that set common goals around land use and water.
+The community teams ultimately develop collaborative action plans tailored toward local needs.
+Growing Water Smart workshops provide the time and space for focused team discussions and offer an opportunity to learn from peers and experts about the challenges and opportunities of achieving a secure water future.
 Participating teams spend much of their time defining their water resilience goals and a path to attain them.
-Teams develop action plans on behalf of their communities and commit to post-workshop activities to advance those action plans.
+Teams develop action plans on behalf of their communities and commit to post-workshop implementation activities to advance those action plans.

 A unique curriculum is designed for each state that hosts Growing Water Smart.
-This includes a Community Self-Assessment and Workbook that are tailored to the legislative requirements of that state and features local examples of land and water integration.
-We currently have these resources for Arizona, California, and Colorado.
+This includes a Community Self-Assessment and Guidebook that are tailored to the legislative requirements of that state and features local examples of land and water integration.
+We currently have these resources for Arizona, California, Colorado, and Utah.

 At the 2019 American Planning Association (APA) Colorado Chapter Conference held in Snowmass Village, Colorado, the Growing Water Smart program was awarded the 2019 APA Colorado Honor Award in the category of Sustainability and Environmental Planning.